 Allen-Bradley DF1 Protocol and ACM

-ACM works to deliver protocol data to employees, such as control room engineers, by speaking to the DF1 device in its native protocol.
+ACM works to deliver protocol data to employees, such as control room engineers and SCADA managers, by speaking to the DF1 device in its native protocol.
 Employees can obtain data from the field by using ACM to deploy a request for data from the Allen-Bradley DF1.
 That data is then fed back into the control room through its common protocol, Object Link and Embedding for Process Control (OPC), as ACM is an OPC server.

 Autosol Communications Manager (ACM) extends companies’ SCADA systems abilities